AdnanMahmoudiDev/AdnanMahmoudiDev/README.md

 **Backend Developer | PHP & Laravel**

-Backend developer focused on building web applications and backend systems with PHP and Laravel.
+I build web applications and backend systems using PHP and Laravel, with a focus on clean architecture, maintainable code, database design, and reliable APIs.

-I enjoy designing practical solutions, working with databases and APIs, and writing clean, maintainable code.
-I'm continuously improving my backend development skills through real-world projects and hands-on development.
+My goal is to continuously improve my engineering skills by building real-world applications and working with modern backend technologies.

 ---

 ## About Me

-* Backend Developer focused on **PHP & Laravel**
+* Backend developer focused on **PHP & Laravel**
-* Experienced with **Laravel 11**
-* Building database-driven web applications
+* Building web applications with **Laravel 11**
-* Working with RESTful APIs and authentication systems
 * Interested in backend architecture and clean code
+* Working with relational databases and Eloquent ORM
+* Building RESTful APIs and authentication systems
 * Interested in web application security and performance
 * Currently expanding my knowledge of Artificial Intelligence